 Clinical Provider Requirements

-- Attend twice-yearly in-person trainings, virtual learning collaborative sessions, and mentor meetings
+- Attend one in-person training, monthly virtual learning collaborative sessions, and ongoing mentor meetings

 - Design and implement a healthcare transformation project with the support of UNE programmatic staff

-- Maintain a longitudinal relationship with NNE-CCP upon completion of the Fellowship
+- Maintain a longitudinal relationship with NNE-CCP upon completion of the program

 - Be a PA, DO, or MD having been in practice for a minimum of two years, full or part-time

-The clinical site will receive a $25,000 stipend per year for 2 years disbursed in quarterly installments.
+The clinical site will receive a $25,000 stipend per year disbursed in quarterly installments.